Non Phixion: History

-Following their attempt at a major label release, the members of Non Phixion spent their time performing live and around the world at such places as Roskilde Festival, and Hultsfred Festival opening for contemporaries such as Gang Starr, Slayer, Black Moon, Rage Against the Machine, Fat Joe, Beastie Boys, Portishead, Queens of the Stone Age, Cypress Hill, GZA, The Beatnuts, Mos Def, and The Roots.
+Following their attempt at a major label release, the members of Non Phixion spent their time performing live around the world at such places as Roskilde Festival, and Hultsfred Festival opening for contemporaries such as Gang Starr, Slayer, Black Moon, Rage Against the Machine, Fat Joe, Beastie Boys, Portishead, Queens of the Stone Age, Cypress Hill, GZA, The Beatnuts, Mos Def, and The Roots.
 After 1998 saw the release of their "I Shot Reagan" 12" on Uncle Howie Records, Non Phixion secured a deal for a full-length with Matador Records, however, this never came to fruition.
-Eminem manager Paul Rosenberg showed interest in managing Non Phixion, but due to timing never came to fruition.
-Around 2000, Rick Rubin was attempting to bring Non Phixion to Warner Bros. and executive produce their record, but this too never materialized and ultimately their debut LP The Future Is Now was released on Ill Bill's own Uncle Howie Records on March 26, 2002.
-The Future Is Now features the production of hip hop giants such as Pete Rock, Large Professor, DJ Premier, The Beatnuts, Ill Bills brother Necro and Dave 1 from funk band Chromeo.
-A heavy metal remix for "The CIA Is Trying To Kill Me" was also included, produced by T-Ray.
-It features Christian Olde Wolbers, Raymond Herrera from Fear Factory, and guitarist Stephen Carpenter from Deftones.
+Eminem manager Paul Rosenberg showed interest in managing Non Phixion, but due to timing this also never happened.
+Around 2000, Rick Rubin was attempting to bring Non Phixion to Warner Bros. and executive produce their record, but this too never materialized.
+Ultimately, their debut LP The Future Is Now was released on Ill Bill's own Uncle Howie Records on March 26, 2002.
+The Future Is Now features the production of hip hop giants such as Pete Rock, Large Professor, DJ Premier, The Beatnuts, Ill Bill's brother Necro, and Dave 1 from funk band Chromeo.
+A heavy metal remix for "The CIA Is Trying To Kill Me" produced by T-Ray was also included and features Christian Olde Wolbers, Raymond Herrera from Fear Factory, and guitarist Stephen Carpenter from Deftones.
 The Future Is Now also contains a rare at the time guest appearance from MF Doom.
-The cover artwork was created by Los Angeles artist Mear One, from California graffiti crew C.B.S.
+The cover artwork was created by Los Angeles artist Mear One from California graffiti crew C.B.S.

-After the release of their seminal album, Non Phixion's members put out their first round of solo material: Ill Bill released What's Wrong with Bill?, on March 2, 2004; this was followed by Sabac's Sabacolypse: A Change Gon' Come on June 15, 2004, and Goretex's The Art of Dying on October 26, 2004; all of their solo efforts were released on Necro's Psycho+Logical-Records.
+After the release of their seminal album, Non Phixion's members put out their first round of solo material: Ill Bill released What's Wrong with Bill? on March 2, 2004; this was followed by Sabac's Sabacolypse: A Change Gon' Come on June 15, 2004, and Goretex's The Art of Dying on October 26, 2004.
+All of their solo efforts were released on Necro's Psycho+Logical-Records.
 The following year, Ill Bill and Goretex released an album with Necro and Mr. Hyde as The Circle of Tyrants on September 13.
 At the time, there was talk of another full-length Non Phixion album called The Nuclear Truth with the same producers and ideas being extended from The Future Is Now.
 Non Phixion went on temporary hiatus in 2006 before a second LP was started.
-Goretex (now P.K.A as Gore Elohim) left to work on solo material and develop his new record label, Supercoven.
+Goretex (now known as Lord Goat) left to work on solo material and develop his new record label, Supercoven.